stefanZorcic/scaling-book/gpus.md

 This difference in modularity on the one hand makes TPUs much cheaper to build and simpler to understand, but it also puts more burden on the compiler to do the right thing.
 Because TPUs have a single thread of control and only support vectorized VPU-wide instructions, the compiler needs to manually pipeline all memory loads and MXU/VPU work to avoid stalls.
 A GPU programmer can just launch dozens of different kernels, each running on a totally independent SMs.
 On the other hand, those kernels might get horrible performance because they are thrashing the L2 cache or failing to coalesce memory loads; because the hardware controls so much of the runtime, it becomes hard to reason about what’s going on behind the scenes.
 As a result, TPUs can often get closer to peak roofline performance with less work.

-**TPUs have a lot more fast cache memory.** TPUs also have a lot more VMEM than GPUs have SMEM, and this memory can be used for storing weights and activations in a way that lets them be loaded and used extremely fast.
+**TPUs have a lot more fast cache memory.** TPUs also have a lot more VMEM than GPUs have SMEM (+TMEM), and this memory can be used for storing weights and activations in a way that lets them be loaded and used extremely fast.
 This can make them faster for LLM inference if you can consistently store or prefetch model weights into VMEM.

 ### Quiz 1: GPU hardware